SFZC-WebOps/cairn-pkm/_cairn-pkm/llm/uploads/cmd-skills.md

 The command searches for a skills registry in this order:

-1. `_local/data/skills/skills-registry.yaml` (user custom)
+1. `_local/data/skills/skills-registry.yaml` (user override)
-2. Built-in defaults (no file needed)

-If no registry file exists, built-in detection patterns and the default 5-level scale are used.
+2. `_cairn-pkm/tools/skills/skills-registry.yaml` (shipped default)
+3. Built-in patterns (hardcoded fallback)

+Cairn-PKM ships with a general "Professional Skills" registry that works out of the box.

 ### Custom Skill Registry (Optional)

-Create `_local/data/skills/skills-registry.yaml` to define your own framework.

-See `_cairn-pkm/templates/examples/skills-registry-professional.yaml` for a complete example.
+To use a different framework (SFIA, custom competency matrix, etc.), create `_local/data/skills/skills-registry.yaml` with your own definitions.
+This overrides the shipped default.

 ```yaml
 # Example: Custom skill registry